ublue-os/website/docs/blog/posts/startingpoint-rewrite-heads-up.md

 base-image: ghcr.io/ublue-os/silverblue-main
 image-version: 38 # latest is also supported if you want new updates ASAP

-# list of modules that will be executed in order
+# list of modules, executed in order
-# you can include multiple of the same module
+# you can include multiple instances of the same module
 modules:

+  - type: files
+    files:
+      - usr: /usr # copy static configurations
+                  # configuration you wish to end up in /etc/ on the booted system should be
+                  # added into /usr/etc/ as that is the proper "distro" config directory on ostree
+                  # read more in the files module's README

   - type: rpm-ostree
     repos:
       # - https://copr.fedorainfracloud.org/coprs/atim/starship/repo/fedora-%OS_VERSION%/atim-starship-fedora-%OS_VERSION%.repo
     install:
-      - python3-pip # required for yafti
-      - libadwaita # required for yafti
+      # - micro
+      # - starship
     remove:
       - firefox # default firefox removed in favor of flatpak
       - firefox-langpacks # langpacks needs to also be removed to prevent dependency problems